Skip to content

 Seeing that fact, Orangutan Information Center (OIC) makes it their mission to rescue orangutans and their habitats in Sumatra, Indonesia.
 This organization works with the local communities who live beside the orangutans’ habitat at the Leuser Ecosystem and Batang Toru, South Tapanuli.

-Not only Orangutans
+Not Only Orangutans

 OIC was established in 2001 by Panut Hadisiswoyo.
 One of their missions is to tackle human-orangutan conflicts through the Human-Orangutan Conflict Response Unit (HOCRU).
 Along the way, OIC also focuses on protecting wild animals, rehabilitating habitats, restoring forests, empowering communities through sustainable agriculture, and building collaborations with governmental institutions and other organizations to tackle crime against lands.